 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The government has two items that meet the criterion for this category: pension plans and long-term special assessments.
+The government has three items that meet the criterion for this category: pension plans, other post-employment benefits and long-term special assessments.